-The first speaker of the day was Professor Andre Spicer (Professor of Organisational Behaviour at Cass Business School City University London) who delivered an excellent breakdown of his published theories around the The Stupidity Paradox - essentially an examination of why intelligent people dumb themselves down in corporations - to the long term detriment of themselves and their organisations.
+The first speaker of the day was Professor Andre Spicer (Professor of Organisational Behaviour at Cass Business School City University London) who delivered an excellent breakdown of his published theories around The Stupidity Paradox - essentially an examination of why intelligent people dumb themselves down in corporations - to the long-term detriment of themselves and their organisations.

 Even for a mere mortal, this was all very inspiring stuff and I'll certainly be keen to attend the CxO day for future events.